ankitdutta428/QuickBench/README.md

 #### Source Code: [GitHub Repository](https://github.com/ankitdutta428/QuickBench)

 ## Branding
-QuickBench is proudly developed and maintained by Minerva AI under the able leadership of Ankit Dutta.
+QuickBench is proudly developed and maintained by Minerva AI.
 Empowering developers with wisdom and speed.